 The technical services and overlay project manages the planning, provision and implementation of services and temporary infrastructure as requested by internal and, to some extent, external stakeholders to bridge the gap between the existing conditions at the venues and the greater requirements of a major sports event.
 Sub-projects within this area relate to power supply, water supply, temperature control, waste management, sound systems and giant screens, venue TV and radio frequencies, and temporary infrastructure.

-Technical services volunteers support the technical services team assisting with various tasks throughout the set up and operational period of the tournament.
+Technical services volunteers support the technical services team assisting throughout the set up and operational period of the tournament, sharing the experience and building knowledge and skills.

 The venue logistics team manages the venue offices and oversees staff service needs at the UEFA EURO 2020 venues.
 One of the first teams to arrive at the venues, its responsibilities include supervising office and furniture set-up, managing office and stationery supplies, distributing staff uniforms, setting up and overseeing staff break areas, liaising with staff hotels (early/late check-ins/-outs, information board in reception, etc.), managing staff daily commutes from hotel to venue, and overseeing general office responsibilities and staff needs at the stadium.

 The venue management team is in overall charge of what happens at the venue and, through the venue manager, has the authority to arbitrate if issues arise between projects at the venue.
-The volunteers support the daily operations of the venue management team such as assisting the day to day running of the venue.
+The volunteers support the daily operations of the venue management team.

 All volunteer-related activities will be planned and implemented by the volunteer management department.
 This sector will look after the volunteers and ensure that everything runs smoothly.
 It will also deal with training, job allocation, the volunteer centre and the volunteer culture.
 The volunteers will assist with the volunteer centre at tournament time and creating an amazing atmosphere for volunteers.